ElektraInitiative/PermaplanT/doc/architecture/glossary.md

     It is similar to the undo-redo feature with the difference that the snapshots:
     - are persistent
     - have a name and
-    - any specific snapshotcan be selected.
+    - any specific snapshot can be selected.
 -   offline:
     Means the ability to use a feature without Internet connection, i.e., without calling REST APIs.
 -   canvas: